teknix/american_capitalism_2_0_full_project/docs/thesis.md

 **Mechanisms:**

-- phased, universal one-year civic service with three pathways: military; domestic peace and resilience corps (disaster response, community safety); and care corps (elder care, hospitals, public health)
+- phased, universal civic service with defined terms: one-year military or domestic peace/resilience (disaster response, community safety), and 18-month care corps and other lower-risk service (elder care, hospitals, public health)
 - living stipend plus education or skill credits; portable placements near home or where need is highest
 - limited exemptions with alternative remote roles; rights protections and nonpartisan administration
 - independent oversight board that includes labor, military, health, and small-business voices to monitor placement fairness and appeals